Hydraulic Pump Pressure Versus Flow

 Hydraulic pump pressure is created by the resistance encountered by the flow the pump creates.
 To better illustrate this, consider a basic hydraulic setup where you have two different paths the fluid can travel:

 Now, let’s close the hand valve and turn the pump on.
-This time, the fluid travels toward the relief valve, where pressure would quickly start to build since the fluid has encountered a resistance until it reaches 200 bar; the relief valve would then open and the fluid would exhaust through to the valve.
+This time, the fluid travels towards the relief valve, where pressure would quickly start to build since the fluid has encountered a resistance until it reaches 200 bar.
+The relief valve would then open and the fluid would exit through the tank port of the valve.

 There are also different types of pressure.
 Each pump has a rated operating or discharge pressure.
 This must be equal to or above the system pressure needed to achieve optimal performance.

 What Is Flow Rate?

 Flow rate is how fast the fluid flows through the system.
 For example, when you turn the pump on, the speed of the pump will determine the flow rate.
 If you have a fixed-speed pump, the fluid flow rate remains constant at the maximum fixed speed of the pump.

 On the other hand, if you have a variable speed pump, then the flow rate of the fluid increases or decreases based on the speed setting on the pump.